-As a condition for study activation, each site must establish an SOP for obtaining informed consent from potential study participants by which the informed consent process will be conducted.
+As a condition for study activation, each site must establish an SOP for obtaining informed consent from potential study participants.
+At each site, the informed consent process will be conducted according to site SOPs.
 This SOP should minimally contain the elements listed below.

-- The minimum legal age to provide independent informed consent for research at the study site - Procedures for determining participant identity and age - Procedures for determining participant literacy - Procedures for providing all information required for informed consent to the participant - Procedures for determining participant comprehension of the required information - Procedures to ensure that informed consent is obtained in a setting free of coercion and undue influence - Procedures for documenting all the required elements of the informed consent process - Storage locations for blank ICFs - Storage locations for completed ICFs - Procedures (e.g., color-coding) to ensure that different versions of the ICFs are easily distinguished and used appropriately - Procedures for implementing a change in the version of the ICF used - Staff training requirements - Staff responsibilities for all of the above (direct and supervisory) - QC/QA procedures related to the above (if not specified elsewhere)
+- The minimum legal age to provide independent informed consent for research at the study site - Procedures for determining participant identity and age - Procedures for determining participant literacy. - Procedures for providing all information required for informed consent to the participant - Procedures for determining participant comprehension of the required information - Procedures to ensure that informed consent is obtained in a setting free of coercion and undue influence - Procedures for documenting the informed consent process - Storage locations for blank informed consent forms - Storage locations for completed informed consent forms - Procedures (e.g., color-coding) to ensure that different versions of the study informed consent forms are easily distinguished and used appropriately - Procedures for implementing a change in the version of the informed consent form used - Staff training requirements - Staff responsibilities for all of the above (direct and supervisory) - QC/QA procedures related to the above (if not specified elsewhere)